-In 2017, Lena Pope entered into an agreement with a financial institution to finance capital improvements at Chapel Hill Academy, with monthly payments of principal and interest to commence on August 6, 2018, due through July 6, 2032, including a balloon payment.
+In 2017, Lena Pope, acting as a conduit borrower, entered into a note agreement with Northeast Higher Education Facilities Corporation, who then privately placed and assigned the note to a financial institution to finance capital improvements at Chapel Hill Academy, with monthly payments of principal and interest to commence on August 6, 2018, due through July 6, 2032, including a balloon payment.
 The note payable has an interest rate of 3.482%, matures on July 13, 2032, is collateralized by certain real property and is subject to certain financial covenants.
-As of August 31, 2022 and 2021, Lena Pope was either in compliance with those covenants, or had obtained a waiver.
+As of August 31, 2023 and 2022, Lena Pope was either in compliance with those covenants, or had obtained a waiver.
 Advances were made on the debt as construction occurred, with a maximum note amount of \$6,200,000.
-In 2018, this note was revised to modify the interest rate to a floating rate of 82.4% of one-month libor plus 1.58%, which adjusted the amortization schedule.
-As of August 31, 2022 and 2021, the outstanding balance of the note was \$4,264,577 and \$5,506,553, respectively.
+In 2018, this note was revised to modify the interest rate to a floating rate of 82.4% of one-month labor plus 1.58%, which adjusted the amortization schedule.
+In 2023, the note was revised to modify the interest rate to a floating rate of 82.4% of the secured overnight financing rate published by the Federal Reserve Bank of New York plus 1.65%.
+As of August 31, 2023 and 2022, the outstanding balance of the note was \$4,014,148 and \$4,264,577, respectively.